jpsca/writeadoc/docs/content/quickstart/config.md

   site={
       "name": "Project Name",                     # required
       "base_url": "https://project.example.com",  # required
-      "version": "1.0",                           # required
+      "version": "1.0",
-      "lang": "en",                               # required
+      "lang": "en",
       "description": "Description of your project",
       "source_code": "https://github.com/yourusername/yourproject/",
   },
 )
 ```

+`"version"` is only required if you use [multiple versions](/docs/versions/).

+`"lang"` is only required if your docs are translated into [multiple languages](/docs/languages/).

 ## The Home page

 The home page is special for several reasons:

-#.
-You don't include this file in your `pages` list.
+1. You don't include this file in your `pages` list.
-#.
-This file **must** be named `index.md` and be directly inside the `content` folder, not in a subfolder.
+2. This file **must** be named `index.md` and be directly inside the `content` folder, not in a subfolder.
-#.
-Unlike other pages, that use the `views/page.jinja` view, the home page uses the `views/index.jinja` view.
+3. Unlike other pages, which use the `views/page.jinja` view, the home page uses the `views/index.jinja` view.
-#.
-You don't even *need* an `index.md` file!
+4. You don't even *need* an `index.md` file!
 If you delete it, the `views/index.jinja` view will be rendered as-is.